Xelus22/LoLSocWebpage/_posts/esports/2019-06-29-three-narratives-to-look-out-for-this-rumble-finals.md

 ## The cso67 Gamble.

-This Rumble, cso67 is has been a coinflip player.
+This Rumble, cso67 has been a coinflip player.
 While he has had dominant plays on his Jax – what us intellects and epic gamers like to call the ‘cso Jax’ – other games on his Jayce and Ryze have been unsettling for Sean and Friends.

 The top-lane pool this Rumble was intense – players like Stopwatch, Stabable, and ExactlyMyPoint (wait nvm he was account sharing) have made the most of top-lane’s carry meta by winning highly-volatile lanes and impacting the rest of the game.
 On a good day, it is without doubt that cso67 rests among that top 3, maybe even on top – but on a bad day, he may be the weak point which Kenzo’s Goons focus to bring the whole team down.

 Keep your eyes out on cso67 if he picks a winning matchup – Jax, Neeko, and Urgot are the champs which he shines on.
 But will it be enough to beat Stabable?
-Kenzo’s Goons’ topilaner has been treating the entire tournament like a victory lap.
+Kenzo’s Goons’ top-laner has been treating the entire tournament like a victory lap.
 He effortlessly wins lanes with no effort, clutches the important teamfights, and wins the game.
 Will a peak-performance cso67 bring down Goliath, or will he bow down to his overlord?

 Top-lane is a kingdom, and it needs a king.
 <br>